syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ### RowExporting

-The [DataGridRowPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.IOS~Syncfusion.SfDataGrid.Exporting.DataGridRowPdfExportingEventhandler.html) delegate allows customizing the styles for record rows and group caption rows.
+The [DataGridRowPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.IOS~Syncfusion.SfDataGrid.Exporting.DataGridRowPdfExportingEventhandler.html) delegate allows customizing the styles for the record rows, group caption rows, and group summary rows.
 The`RowExporting` event is triggered with [DataGridRowPdfExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridRowPdfExportingEventArgs.html) that contains the following properties:

 * [PdfGrid](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridRowPdfExportingEventArgs~PdfGrid.html): Customizes the properties of PdfGrid such as `Background`, `CellPadding`, `CellSpacing`, etc.
 * [PdfRow](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridRowPdfExportingEventArgs~PdfRow.html): Specifies the `PdfGridRow` to be exported to customize the properties of a particular row.
 * [Record](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridRowPdfExportingEventArgs~Record.html): Gets the collection of the exported underlying data objects.
 * [RowType](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridRowPdfExportingEventArgs~RowType.html): Specifies the row type by using `ExportRowType` `Enum`.
 You can use this property to check the row type and apply different styles based on the row type.

 You can use this event to customize the properties of the grid rows exported to PDF.
-The following code example illustrates how to change the background color of the record rows and caption summary rows while exporting.
+The following code example illustrates how to change the background color of the record rows, caption summary rows, and group summary rows when exporting.

 {% tabs %}
 {% highlight c# %}